Smith-TVDSB/ICS2O-U1S5E3/README.md

 ![](ICS2O-U1S5E3.png)

 #### Note
 You need to input both the number of siblings and favorite colour for the automated grading to work.
+The colour is used for the challenge in this section.

 ## Check your work